-- 19.1 Employees may voluntarily request the City to deduct Union membership dues from their paychecks as follows: - 19.1.1 Upon completion of a Voluntary Authorization for deduction of Union Membership dues form which is acceptable to the City. - 19.1.2 Payroll deductions shall be made bi-weekly and shall begin

-- a.
-The participating employee's properly executed Voluntary Authorization for deduction of Union membership dues form; or - b.
-The notification to the City that the default option of fee payer is being requested per section 19.7.1; and - c.
+- 19.1 Employees may voluntarily request the City to deduct Union membership dues from their paychecks as follows: - 19.1.1 Upon completion of a Voluntary Authorization for deduction of Union Membership dues form which is acceptable to the City. - 19.1.2 Payroll deductions shall be made bi-weekly and shall begin following the receipt by the City of the following: - a.
+The participating employee's properly executed Voluntary Authorization for deduction of Union membership dues form; and - b.
 The Union's certification as to the amount of monthly membership dues.
 This notice shall be effective for all employees participating in the dues deduction program.
-Any changes in the amount of the monthly membership dues shall be certified by the Union and delivered to the City at a place designated by the City at least thirty (30) calendar days prior to the last pay day of the calendar month prior to the change becoming effective. - 19.2 All moneys deducted by the City for this program shall be remitted to the Union by the tenth (10th) calendar day following the pay period when the deductions were made along with a list of employees' names and the amount deducted. - 19.3 The City shall notify the Union of those employees revoking their Voluntary Authorization for Dues Deduction. - 19.4 The City shall not be liable to the Union by reason of requirements of this section for the remittance or payment of any moneys other than the constituting actual deductions made from the pay earned by the participating employee.
+Any changes in the amount of the monthly membership dues shall be certified by the Union and delivered to the City at a place designated by the City at least thirty (30) calendar days prior to the last pay day of the calendar month prior to the change becoming effective.

+- 19.2 All moneys deducted by the City for this program shall be remitted to the Union by the tenth (10th) calendar day following the pay period when the deductions were made along with a list of employees' names and the amount deducted. - 19.3 The City shall notify the Union of those employees revoking their Voluntary Authorization for Dues Deduction. - 19.4 The City shall not be liable to the Union by reason of requirements of this section for the remittance or payment of any moneys other than the constituting actual deductions made from the pay earned by the participating employee.